ReeceTheBeast15/PLC-Crossy-Road/README.md

 # PLC-Crossy-Road
-Play a game based on Crossy Road with Studio5000, Logix Emulate, and FactoryTalk View!
+Play a game based on Crossy Road with Studio5000 and FactoryTalk View!

 <h2>How to play</h2>
 When testing and building this project, commmunications were set up as follows: